PrinceCuet77/Hyperledger-Fabric/docs/source/orderer/ordering_service.md

 **Consenter set**.
 The ordering nodes actively participating in the consensus mechanism for a given channel and receiving replicated logs for the channel.
-This can be all of the nodes available (either in a single cluster or in multiple clusters contributing to the system channel), or a subset of those nodes.

 **Finite-State Machine (FSM)**.
 Every ordering node in Raft has an FSM and collectively they're used to ensure that the sequence of logs in the various